 Cognitive Behavioral Therapy for Addiction

-The Substance Abuse and Mental Health Services Administration (SAMHSA) breaks cognitive behavioral therapy down to two critical components:
+The Substance Use Disorder and Mental Health Services Administration (SAMHSA) breaks cognitive behavioral therapy down to two critical components:

 - Functional Analysis.
 Learning to identify people, places, situations that might trigger the addictive impulse and avoiding or handling them without drugs or alcohol.

 - Skills Training.
-How to unlearn unhealthy substance abuse habits and learn new, healthier ways to behave, including a social support system, better interpersonal relations, and dealing with negative emotions such as depression and anger.
+How to unlearn unhealthy substance use disorder habits and learn new, healthier ways to behave, including a social support system, better interpersonal relations, and dealing with negative emotions such as depression and anger.

 How Cognitive Behavioral Therapy Treats Addiction